mmark-md/mmark/README.md

 I decided to make parsing of emphasis, strong emphasis, and similar constructs like strikethrough, subscript, and superscript more symmetric and less ad-hoc.
-In 99% of practical cases it is identical to Common Mark, and normal markdown intuitions will work OK for the users.
+In 99% of practical cases it is identical to CommonMark, and normal markdown intuitions will work OK for the users.

 Let's start by dividing all characters into four groups: